npm/ini/README.md

 An ini format parser and serializer for node.

 Sections are treated as nested objects.
 Items before the first heading are saved on the object directly.

+> forked from [ini](https://www.npmjs.com/package/ini) by Isaacs Z. Schlueter
+> with added decoding filter support
+> PR's welcome for more filters

 ## Usage